-From October 2023 our CEO will become the interim CEO of the John Milton Academy Trust (JMAT) exploring the two trusts merging.
+From October 2023 Shaun Common become the interim CEO of the John Milton Academy Trust (JMAT) exploring the two trusts merging, where costs of £69,254 were reimbursed by JMAT for his time and for time incurred by the CFO.
+The two Trusts successfully merged on the 1st September 2024.